styx-static/styx/readme.md

 - [src/renderers/docs/library.nix](./src/renderers/docs/library.nix) is a nix expression that generate an AsciiDoc documentation from the library `documentedFunction`s ([example](https://styx-static.github.io/styx-site/documentation/library.html)).

-- [src/renderers/docs/theme.nix](./src/renderers/docs/theme.nix) and [src/nix/site-doc.nix](./src/nix/site-doc.nix) are nix expressions that automatically generate documentation for styx themes, including configuration interface and templates ([example](https://styx-static.github.io/styx-site/documentation/styx-themes.html)).
+- [src/renderers/docs/site.nix](./src/renderers/docs/site.nix) is a nix expressions that automatically generate documentation for styx themes, including configuration interface and templates ([example](https://styx-static.github.io/styx-site/documentation/styx-themes.html)).
 This feature is leveraged in the `styx site-doc` command to dynamically generate the documentation for a site according to used themes.

 - [parsimonious](https://github.com/erikrose/parsimonious) is used to do some [voodoo](src/app/parsers/) on markup files to turn them into valid nix expressions, so nix expressions can be embedded in Markdown or AsciiDoc.